addisoni/cmpe131_g4/meetings.md

 ### 2023-11-28 at 21:00
 - Attendees: Addison, Benjamin, and Najm
 - Milestone 2: Did pull requests for everyone's requirement portion (3 hours)
-- <Addison, Benjamin, and Najm> Had some merge conflicts that occurred in the process of doing pull requests which we resolved
+- <Current attendees> Had some merge conflicts that occurred in the process of doing pull requests which we resolved
 - <Benjamin> Updated our README.md file and made it look neat along with a logo and table of contents

 ### 2023-11-27 at 21:05